-This one-semester course gives students an introduction to many mathematical areas of the 36 non-continuous type.
+This one-semester course gives students an introduction to many mathematical areas of the non-continuous type.
 Specific topics to be covered include: logic; proof by induction; discrete calculus; voting methods and Arrow's Impossibility Theorem; weighted voting and power indexes; fair division games; Euler and Hamilton paths/circuits and useful algorithms; graphs, networks and trees; critical paths for scheduling; Fibonacci numbers; fractals.
-Coding in Mathematica will be required to facilitate deeper understanding.
+Students may be asked to write code in Mathematica to facilitate learning.

 Prerequisite: AP Calculus BC or Honors Calculus C and departmental approval.
-Grades 11 -12 students only.
-Grade 12 students may request to take Discrete Math concurrently with AP Calculus BC in the spring.
 UC approved.